i). Assistance post earthquake 2005-6 – completed

 Maternal and newborn health outcomes in the region are appalling.
 The lack of skilled health workers contributes hugely to the problem.
 In partnership with CAMP, a local NGO, and in collaboration with the FATA Health Directorate, we began this initiative in December 2008: having recruited 15 young women with the necessary academic qualifications, motivation and family support, their 20 month training programme to become the first community midwives to operate in Khyber Agency and adjacent Frontier Regions began in April 2009.
 The training took place in Peshawar, coordinated by the Provincial Health Services Academy, under the auspices of the Pakistan Nursing Council.
 All 15 graduated successfully at the end of 2010, although they didn’t receive their professional certificates from the Pakistan Nursing Council and thus start work in their home communities until 2012.
 They are now providing essential ante-natal, delivery and post-natal care for mothers and their newborn babies, and IDEALS supported two of them to go on to complete further training to become lady health visitors.
 We also funded major rehabilitation and construction work at their training institute in Peshawar, upgrading facilities for future students.

-As evidenced by the projects above, our nine year partnership with Community Appraisal & Motivation Programme (CAMP) in Pakistan has proved extremely successful.
+As evidenced by the projects above, our nine year partnership with Community Appraisal & Motivation Programme (CAMP) in Pakistan proved extremely successful.
 In those projects described above IDEALS acted as both donor and partner.
-Since then our contribution has been purely technical, with Dr Andrew Ferguson acting as CAMP’s health programme manager, providing: training for CAMP’s senior staff; support for health needs assessment and the development of health related proposals and grant applications; support for the monitoring and evaluation of existing health projects; and liaison with UN, governmental and NGO partners, and donors.
-This collaboration has resulted in a series of successful grant applications and the successful delivery of a series of emergency and developmental health projects in Khyber Pakhtunkhwa (KP) and Balochistan Provinces and the Federally Administered Tribal Area (FATA), regions devastated by floods and ongoing conflict in recent years.
-With CAMP we ran an emergency health programme in the flood affected Jaffarabad district of Balochistan that incorporated both static and mobile clinics, and continue to provide essential primary health care and maternal/child health services from two static clinics in Jalozai Internally Displaced Persons (IDP) camp, Nowshera district, KP: the largest IDP camp in Pakistan, with a population that has varied from 70-100,000 in recent years.
+Subsequently our contribution was purely technical, with Dr Andrew Ferguson acting as CAMP’s health programme manager, providing: training for CAMP’s senior staff; support for health needs assessment and the development of health related proposals and grant applications; support for the monitoring and evaluation of existing health projects; and liaison with UN, governmental and NGO partners, and donors.
+This collaboration resulted in a series of successful grant applications and the successful delivery of a series of emergency and developmental health projects in Khyber Pakhtunkhwa (KP) and Balochistan Provinces and the Federally Administered Tribal Area (FATA), regions devastated by floods and ongoing conflict.
+With CAMP we ran an emergency health programme in the flood affected Jaffarabad district of Balochistan that incorporated both static and mobile clinics, and provided essential primary health care and maternal/child health services from two static clinics in Jalozai Internally Displaced Persons (IDP) camp, Nowshera district, KP: the largest IDP camp in Pakistan, with a population that varied from 70-100,000 in recent years.

 FATA Emergency Health Care Project

-This is a major project funded by the German government, aiming to significantly increase emergency care capacity within hospitals and other key health facilities in the region.
-The priority setting (for construction work and purchase of equipment for target health facilities throughout FATA) process is now complete and a formal procurement process has begun.
-We are now developing resources for the training component of the project, which will focus on emergency care and major disaster response, as well as considering options for an expansion of the project over the next three years.
+This was a major project funded by the German government, aiming to significantly increase emergency care capacity within hospitals and other key health facilities in the region.
+Essential refurbishment was followed by equipment procurement and a comprehensive health worker training programme, which focused on emergency care and major disaster response.

 Health Centres at Jalozai IDP Camp, Nowshera District, KP

-As a result of increasing beneficiary numbers (the camp population has again climbed to over 90,000 as a result of an escalation in the conflict between government and extremist forces in FATA) the World Health Organisation (WHO) asked us to establish a second health centre at Jalozai in May 2012, working alongside the four centres operated by MERLIN.
-Both our centres are seeing an average of 175 patients per day and recently received an extremely positive evaluation from the WHO (the current donor).
-Funding is secure until mid January 2014 and further grant applications have already been submitted to the WHO for a further project extension.
-The need remains high, as demonstrated by a recent and extremely worrying rise in the level of acute childhood malnutrition within the camp.
+As a result of increasing beneficiary numbers (the camp population climbed to over 90,000 as a result of an escalation in the conflict between government and extremist forces in FATA) the World Health Organisation (WHO) asked us to establish a second health centre at Jalozai in May 2012, working alongside the four centres operated by MERLIN.
+Both our centres received an average of 175 patients per day and the quality of care was praised in a WHO-led evaluation of IDP health services in the region.

 Health Recovery Project, Charsadda and Nowshera Districts, KP

 The second phase of this project was completed at the end of September 2013, with a further 11 (one more than originally planned) health facilities repaired/re-equipped and a further 443 government health workers attached to these facilities (lady health workers and paramedics) having received our intensive maternal/child health training programme.
-The German government has funded phase three, which will see another eight health facilities repaired/re-equipped and 400 government health workers trained in the 12 month period from October 2013.
+The German government then funded phase three, which saw another eight health facilities repaired/re-equipped and 400 government health workers trained in the 12 month period from October 2013.